 - I am inspired to keep learning and seek the answers to new questions that continue to surface.

 In this image that depicts the Networked Teacher by Alec Couros, the arrows go both ways, and I believe that is the where the power is in the learning process.
-Although I had been “connected” in many different ways with other educators, I was mostly taking in information and ideas and taking it back to integrate in my own context.
+Although I had been “connected” in many different ways with other educators, I was mostly taking in information and ideas and taking it back to integrate into my own context.
 I have always liked to integrate lots of different ideas and try new and better ways to improve teaching and learning.
 By making it public, I have begun to contribute to the broader community and it has taken my learning to a much different level.
 In essence, by creating my blog I moved my learning process from a private endeavor to an open, visible process to learn with many on the journey.

 It’s been an incredible year with lots of growth and opportunity.
 I look forward to continuing to grow and learn with you all!